Have you ever tried playing Would You Rather with your students?

 Would You Rather ESL Activity Preparation:

-There is nothing required to prepare for this game.
+There is nothing required to prepare for the Would You Rather ESL Game.
 However, you could think of some funny scenarios or stories to tell the students before class.
 It may depend on the theme that you choose to focus the lesson on.

 Read more below for the details.